fryymann715/core-data-structures/README.md

 ## Installation and Setup

-clone repository and run npm install.
-'npm run test' will run the tests

-## Usage and Examples

-_...and this_
+clone the repo
+run setup.sh